jidongxiao/CSCI1200-DataStructures/hws/09_tiktok_trends/README.md

 Example 2:

 sound A is used in 1000 videos, and these 1000 videos have been viewed (in total) 10000 times; sound B is used in 5000 videos, and all these 5000 videos in total have been viewed 10000 times.
 Then we get a tie based on the view count.
-Let's say sound A's music id is 123, sound B's music id is 456, then the smaller music id wins. thus we break the tie and A is the winner.
+Let's say sound A's music id is 123, sound B's music id is 456, then the smaller music id wins.
+Thus we break the tie and A is the winner.

 ## Useful Code